-The previously designated areas (Sandwich Industrial Park in Sandwich, Jonathon Bourne Drive in Bourne, Edgerton Drive in Falmouth, and the Falmouth Technology Park in Falmouth) were substantially similar to each other.
+The previously designated areas (Sandwich Industrial Park in Sandwich, Jonathan Bourne Drive in Bourne, Edgerton Drive in Falmouth, and the Falmouth Technology Park in Falmouth) are substantially similar to each other.
 Characteristics that were common between these areas include:

-- Standard utilities, including municipal water service, are available to each of the Designated areas; - OpenCape infrastructure is available at each of the Designated areas; - Existing zoning in each location allows for Research and Development and Light Industrial; - Proximity to major regional roadways, but, with the exception of 11 parcels within the Sandwich Industrial Park, individual parcels in the designated areas do not take direct access from or to those roadways; - Alternative transit opportunities are proximate to or available to each of the designated areas; - Located in the Upper Cape region, centered around the primary marine technology research centers in Woods Hole, Falmouth, and close to the Sagamore and Bourne Bridges; - Wastewater needs for existing development in the designated areas are served by individual, on-site septic systems.
+- Standard utilities, including municipal water service, are available to each of the Designated areas; - OpenCape infrastructure is available at each of the Designated areas; - Existing zoning in each location allows for Research and Development and Light Industrial; - Proximity to major regional roadways, but, with the exception of 11 parcels within the Sandwich Industrial Park, individual parcels in the designated areas without direct access from or to those roadways; - Alternative transit opportunities are proximate to or available to each of the designated areas; - ♦ Location in the Upper Cape region, centered around the primary marine technology research centers in Woods Hole, Falmouth, and close to the Sagamore and Bourne Bridges; - Wastewater needs for existing development in the designated areas served by individual, on-site septic systems.

-Figure 3.0: Mashpee Executive Park
+Figure 37: Mashpee Executive Park

-These general parameters were considered when identifying an area within the proposed area for consideration.
-In the case of the Mashpee Executive Park and the surrounding area, the following common elements were identified:
+These general parameters were considered when identifying an area within the Executive Park for Chapter H relief, and the following common elements were identified:

-- Common water service is available to all parcels in the area; - OpenCape network runs along Route 28, which would allow easy connection to the Executive Park area; - ♦ Existing "Industrial" zoning district within Mashpee would allow R&D uses as defined in the 2014 Chapter H decision; - Parcels identified for the assessment have frontage onto subdivision roads, specifically Industrial Drive, Commercial Street, and Mercantile Way; - ♦ These subdivision roads connect directly to regional roadways, specifically Route 28 (Falmouth Road) and Great Neck Road South; - ♦ Cape Cod Regional Transit Authority (CCRTA) bus lines currently serve the area; - Mashpee is located on the Upper Cape; - Existing development in the area uses on-site septic systems for wastewater needs.
+- ♦ Common water service is available to all parcels in the area; - ♦ OpenCape network runs along Route 28, which would allow easy connection to the Executive Park area; - ♦ Existing "Industrial" zoning district within Mashpee would allow R&D uses as defined in the 2014 Chapter H decision; - Parcels identified for the assessment have frontage onto subdivision roads, specifically Industrial Drive, Commercial Street, and Mercantile Way; - These subdivision roads connect directly to regional roadways, specifically Route 28 (Falmouth Road) and Great Neck Road South; - ♦ Cape Cod Regional Transit Authority (CCRTA) bus lines currently serve the area; - Mashpee is located on the Upper Cape; - ♦ Existing development in the area uses on-site septic systems for wastewater needs.